KerstenDoering/CPI-Pipeline/ReadMe.rst

 Technical background of the XML data set
 ########################################

-- The script parser.py in the directories scripts/generate_XML_files/DS1/ und scripts/generate_XML_files/DS2 creates the files interactions.txt and no_interactions.txt from the HTML files in the folder data_sets.
+- The script parser.py in the directories scripts/generate_XML_files/CPI-DS_IV/ und scripts/generate_XML_files/CPI-DS_NIV creates the files interactions.txt and no_interactions.txt from the HTML files in the folder data_sets.

     - The names of these files refer to the basic status of all sentences inside the text file.

-    - Relationship_Mining_10000.html and Relationship_Mining_20000.html were concatenated to the file Relationship_Mining.html resulting in DS1.
-The other two HTML files represent DS2.
+    - Relationship_Mining_10000.html and Relationship_Mining_20000.html were concatenated to the file Relationship_Mining.html resulting in CPI-DS_IV.
+The other two HTML files represent CPI-DS_NIV.

-- The script get_relations.py in the directories scripts/generate_XML_files/DS1/ und scripts/generate_XML_files/DS2 processes the files interaction.txt and no_interaction.txt using the (concatenated) file RM_comments.csv with annotations of false positive compounds (FP-C), false positive proteins (FP-P), non-interacting compounds (NI-C), and non-interacting proteins (NI-P).
+- The script get_relations.py in the directories scripts/generate_XML_files/CPI-DS_IV/ und scripts/generate_XML_files/CPI-DS_NIV processes the files interaction.txt and no_interaction.txt using the (concatenated) file RM_comments.csv with annotations of false positive compounds (FP-C), false positive proteins (FP-P), non-interacting compounds (NI-C), and non-interacting proteins (NI-P).

     - The ouptut of get_relations.py is the file training_dataset.txt.

-    - This file can be sorted by PubMed IDs with the command "sort -u training_dataset.txt > training_dataset_sorted.csv", individually done with DS1 and DS2.
+    - This file can be sorted by PubMed IDs with the command "sort -u training_dataset.txt > training_dataset_sorted.csv", individually done with CPI-DS_IV and CPI-DS_NIV.

-- The script annotatedsen_to_xml.py generates the files DS1.xml and DS2.xml, building a unified XML format described by Tikk et al.
+- The script annotatedsen_to_xml.py generates the files CPI-DS_IV.xml and CPI-DS_NIV.xml, building a unified XML format described by Tikk et al.

     - This script was developed by Elham Abbasian in her Master Thesis, supervised by Kersten Döring.